nik2704/SMAX_tray/README.md

 # 🛎️ SMAX Tray Client

 **SMAX Tray Client** is a lightweight Windows application that runs in the system tray and periodically monitors a request queue.
+Requests are selected by the criteria: should be Active and OwnedByPerson.Upn equals User Name.
 When new requests appear, it notifies the user with a system tray notification.

 ---